 A NOTE FROM THE FOUNDERS

-F.A.C.E.S. is committed to building healthy families and preventing domestic violence through counseling, educational groups, and with our Supervised Visits and Safe Exchanges program.
+FACES is committed to providing counseling, educational groups, and other services including Supervised Visits and Safe Exchanges program.
 We rely on the strength of community volunteers and university partners as we provide continuing education to licensed therapists.

-We envisioned a place where children and parents would have easy access to affordable counseling and learn to how to strengthen their reconfigured families.
-Founder Mary O'Connor, MFT and a single parent herself, along with her friends, Shelley Driscoll and Cheryl Ramirez, pooled their resources and invited other community members to get involved to begin a journey that has led to thousands of families that have received help and healing for over two decades.
+Mary O'Connor, MFT a single parent, along with co-founders Shelley Driscoll and Cheryl Ramirez, pooled their resources and invited other community members to get involved to begin a journey that has led to thousands of families that have received help and healing for over three decades.
 Our community spirit has encouraged hundreds of volunteers to contribute time and donations to the agency.

-F.A.C.E.S. was incorporated in 1992 with the help of John (Tripp) Smith, Richard Ronsko, Jan Harris, Shelley Driscoll, donations of generous community activists, and a loving group of community citizens who believed in the cause.
+F.A.C.E.S. was incorporated in 1992 with the help of attorney John (Tripp) Smith, JD who wrote our incorporation papers, Richard Ronsko who created our sign outside, Jan Harris, who served as operations manager, Shelley Driscoll, office donations of generous community activists, and a loving group of community citizens who believed in the cause.